 President Lincoln advised us… “Whatever work you are devoted to….may it bring just and lasting peace.”

-President Lincoln says something instrumental here: As we strive for our goal, it should be peace brought between each one of us, and then also with all countries.
-The point here is that gentle justice, no matter how small, and a caring, kind sense of peacefulness in all our interactions, both bring that sense of worldwide peace.
+President Lincoln says something instrumental here: As we strive for our goal, it should be peace brought between each one us, and then also with all countries.
+The point here is that gentle justice, no matter how small, and a caring, kind sense of peacefulness in all our interactions, bring that sense of worldwide peace.
 And it must start with ourselves, our conversations, our actions between each person we meet.
-That’s a great calling for us in today’s world!
+That’s a great calling for us in living rightly every day!

-Abraham Lincoln served as the 16th President of the United States, during the Civil War.
+Abraham Lincoln served as the 16th President of the United States, leading the country during the Civil War.
 He was instrumental in ending slavery and is admired for his commitment to national unity, equal rights, liberty, and democracy in America.